peka01/ntr-test/docs/en/Administrator/training-management.md

 As an administrator, you now have a dedicated page for managing all trainings.
 On the **Trainings** page, you'll find everything you need to create, edit, and organize training sessions in a simple and efficient way.

+### Key Features
+- **Subscriber count**: See instantly how many people have registered for each training
+- **Uniform cards**: All training cards have the same height for better overview
+- **Action buttons**: Edit and delete buttons are now positioned at the bottom of each card

 ## Accessing training management

 ### Here's how you do it